C-Fu/jalan-dewan-bahasa-wordlists/readme.markdown

 ```

 For more information on these short lists and their specific use-cases, see [this GitHub repo](https://github.com/sts10/remote-words) and/or [this blog post](https://sts10.github.io/2022/10/24/a-good-netflix-password.html).

+## Online passphrase generator that uses some of these wordlists.
+You can use [StrongPhrase.net](https://strongphrase.net/#/more) to generate passphrases from the Long and QWERTY lists.
+[Source code available on GitLab](https://gitlab.com/strongphrase/StrongPhrase.net).

 ## FAQ